cadendengel/FiberSync/README.md

 2. Improve UI/UX for the Chat Interface
 3. Implement small Direct Messaging sessions
 4. Implement User "Roles" to include Administrative Actions
+5. Improve the real-time functionalities
-5. Introduce Fiber, an active AI "user"
+6. Introduce Fiber, an active AI "user"

 ## Acknowledgements
 - This project is inspired by Discord and Slack.
 Discord is too "gamer" centric and unprofessional to appeal